MissingBlue/Kawaii-ini-file-for-MS-DOS/README.md

 ...
-call :inini sample value_0 bye call :inini sample value_1 bye rem You have to impliment above lines into your "ini.bat" by yourself.
+call :inini sample value_0 bye call :inini sample value_1 bye rem You have to impliment some lines like above into your "ini.bat" by yourself for the handling value easily.
 ...
 ```